Analysis | Texas is the most intriguing political state in the country this fall

 Given the prohibitive cost of competing fully in Texas, neither Trump nor Biden has made a major investment in the state, but money is flowing into the state for congressional races and for the Senate race between Republican incumbent John Cornyn and Democratic challenger M.J.
 Hegar.

 The Republican future in Texas is problematic.
-Even if Trump is denied a second term, the state’s Republican Party could face its own civil war: a battle between the remnants of the Bush wing of the party and a far more conservative wing that recently elected Alan B. West, the former Republican House member from Florida, as its state chair at a tumultuous state convention.
+Even if Trump is denied a second term, the state’s Republican Party could face its own civil war: a battle between the remnants of the Bush wing of the party and a far more conservative wing that recently elected Allen B. West, the former Republican House member from Florida, as its state chair at a tumultuous state convention.

 Which means that, while there is much at stake this fall, the story of political change in Texas will not end with the results in November.